OpenNTF/org.openntf.xsp.jakartaee/README.md

 }
 ```

-This event contains the query being run, the database server and path, and the explain text result.
+This event contains the query being run, the database server and path, the explain text result, and the type of entity being queried.

 ### Persistence (JPA)